minio/docs/source/reference/minio-mc/mc-event-remove.rst

    :ref:`minio-bucket-notifications` for more
    information.

-.. mc-cmd:: event
+.. mc-cmd:: --event
-   :option:

    *Optional* The event(s) to remove.
 Specify multiple events using a comma ``,`` delimiter.
 See :ref:`mc-event-supported-events` for supported events.

-   Defaults to removing all events on the :mc-cmd:`~mc event remove ALIAS` bucket with the :mc-cmd-option:`~mc event remove ARN` notification target.
+   Defaults to removing all events on the :mc-cmd:`~mc event remove ALIAS` bucket with the :mc-cmd:`~mc event remove ARN` notification target.

-.. mc-cmd:: force
+.. mc-cmd:: --force
-   :option:

-   *Optional* Removes all events on the :mc-cmd:`~mc event remove ALIAS` bucket with the :mc-cmd-option:`~mc event remove ARN` notification target.
+   *Optional* Removes all events on the :mc-cmd:`~mc event remove ALIAS` bucket with the :mc-cmd:`~mc event remove ARN` notification target.

-.. mc-cmd:: prefix
+.. mc-cmd:: --prefix
-   :option:

    *Optional* The bucket prefix in which the command removes bucket notifications.

-   For example, given a :mc-cmd:`~mc event remove ALIAS` of ``play/mybucket`` and a :mc-cmd-option:`~mc event remove prefix` of ``photos``, the command only removes bucket notifications in ``play/mybucket/photos``.
+   For example, given a :mc-cmd:`~mc event remove ALIAS` of ``play/mybucket`` and a :mc-cmd:`~mc event remove --prefix` of ``photos``, the command only removes bucket notifications in ``play/mybucket/photos``.

-.. mc-cmd:: suffix
+.. mc-cmd:: --suffix
-   :option:

    *Optional* The bucket suffix in which the command removes bucket notifications.

-   For example, given a :mc-cmd:`~mc event remove ALIAS` of ``play/mybucket`` and a :mc-cmd-option:`~mc event remove suffix` of ``.jpg``, the command only removes bucket notifications in ``play/mybucket/*.jpg``.
+   For example, given a :mc-cmd:`~mc event remove ALIAS` of ``play/mybucket`` and a :mc-cmd:`~mc event remove --suffix` of ``.jpg``, the command only removes bucket notifications in ``play/mybucket/*.jpg``.